immcantation/scoper/docs/index.md

 SCOPer
 -------------------------------------------------------------------------------

-SCOPer (Spectral Clustering for clOne Partitioning) provides a computational framework for unsupervised identification B cell clones from adaptive immune receptor repertoire sequencing (AIRR-Seq) datasets.
-This method performs spectral clustering of the B cell receptor (BCR) junction region within groups of BCR sequences sharing the same V gene, J gene, and junction length.
-Rather than a fixed threshold, SCOPe uses an adaptive threshold for clustering sequences to determine the local sequence neighborhood, which offers an improvement in both the sensitivity and specificity over a simple fixed threshold for all junction lengths.
+SCOPer provides a computational framework for B cell clones identification from adaptive immune receptor repertoire sequencing (AIRR-Seq) datasets.
+Three models are included (identical, hierarchical, and spectral) that perform clustering among sequences of BCRs/IGs (B cell receptors/immunoglobulins) which share the same V gene, J gene and junction length.
 SCOPer is part of the [Immcantation](http://immcantation.readthedocs.io) analysis framework.

 Contact